 Window and door frames(external link) — Smarter Homes

-Window & Glass Association NZ(external link) and BRANZ have developed a Window Energy Efficiency Rating System (WEERS) that can tell you the energy rating of each window or glass door you buy.
+Window & Glass Association NZ and BRANZ have developed a Window Energy Efficiency Rating System (WEERS) that can tell you the energy rating of each window or glass door you buy.
+For more about the rating system:

 2. Ordering materials and fixtures